SignamarcheixH/Cee-Lo_game/README.md

 # Cee-Lo_game
-Une simulation d'un jeu de Cee-Lo ( version terminal )
+A simulation of the classic Cee-Lo dice game ( terminal only )

-Projet realisé en 2017 (L3)
+Project made in 2017